StuntsPT/misc_plotters/README.md

     B  1 0 2 2
     C  1 1 0 2
     D  1 1 1 0

-Where the 1's are the pairwise Fst values from one dataset and the 2's are for a differente dataset.
+Where the 1's are the pairwise Fst values from one dataset and the 2's are for a different dataset.
 The diagonal must be filled with 0's.

 For the second part (the line plots) you will require a file with Fst values for each dataset (one value per line).
 Eg.: